gofr-dev/gofr/docs/advanced-guide/using-publisher-subscriber/page.md

 })
 ```

-The context `ctx` provides you with the following methods :
+The context `ctx` provides user with the following methods :

 Bind() - Bind the message value to a given interface.
 Param(p string)/PathParam(p string) - Will return the topic when the same is passed as param.